alaska102/ourenviro/README.md

 ## Overview
 ### Description
-Core: Our Environmentalism is an educational web app that provides people with information about different non-profit organizations focused on environmentalism in their area.
-The user is able to sign up and save different organizations so they can come back and learn more about them.
-Stretch: The app goes deeper, pulling from environmental data to visualize the amount of environmental pollutants in a certain area.
+Core: Users can enter their cars miles per gallon and their view their trip + trip distance using Google Maps SDK.
+There, their carbon footprint is calculated.
+Their different cars are stored on the backend so they can login and reuse the same car.

+Stretch: User can save different trips they plan on taking

 ### App Evaluation
 - **Category:** Educational
 - **Mobile:** This app would be primarily developed for web applications and work optimally on laptop/desktops but it would still work on mobile devices.
-- **Story:** Provides users with a mapping tool to look at environmental data + non-profits to save in that area.
+- **Story:** Provides users with a mapping tool to look at their carbon footprint with driving trips they normally take.
 - **Market:** This is primarilly geared towards Gen-Z and Milenials but anyone could use it.
-- **Habit:** This application would not be a daily use application, rather users would look at it when they are feeling inspired to support climate justice.
+- **Habit:** This application would not be a daily use application, rather users would look at it when they are curious about their carbon footprint.
-- **Scope:** At it's core, the application is just providing information about environmental justice & different organizations people can connect to to take action.
-However, this could expand to have more interactivity, with nonprofits posting certain events.
+- **Scope:** At it's core, the application is just providing information about how driving is impacting the environment.
 ## Product Spec
 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-* User logs in to access saved nonprofits
+* User logs in to create & save car objects with car name & MPG.
-* User can open a mapping tool where when they click on a location, surrounding environmental non-profits popup
+* User can open a mapping tool where they can look up trips they normally take on google maps.
-* Users can search by area
+* From that page, the carbon footprint pops up
-* Saved non-profit page, lists out different nonprofits
+* Saved cars page
-* Settings (Accesibility, Notification, General, etc.)
+* About page -> more info about carbon crisis

 **Optional Nice-to-have Stories**

-* Mapping page loads environmental data so you can sort by most environmentally burdeded communities
-* Mapping page loads Census data to sort by communities of color, education level, poverty level
+* Saved trips to look at easily again.

 ### 2. Screen Archetypes

 * Login
 * Register - User signs up or logs into their account
-* Mapping screen - California map with search bar to search by location
+* Mapping screen - Google map where they can look up a trip, with sidenav bar to pick a car object to calculate carbon footprint
-   * Upon selecting different nonprofits in that area pop up
 * Profile Screen
    * Allows user to upload a photo and put in their information
-* Saved Nonprofits Screeen.
-   * Allows user to access the non-profits they had previously saved.
-* Settings Screen
+* About Screen
-   * Lets people change language, and app notification settings.
+   * More info about carbon crisis.

 ### 3. Navigation